 8. Riggad LED work lamp $99

-To me, this sleek, simple bedside lamp ties the whole Scandinavian style bedroom together.
-A lamp is a functional addition on any bedside table, and the beauty of this design is that it is also offers wireless charging which is so handy to have beside the bed – no need to worry about visitors who have forgotten charging cables!
+To me, this sleek, simple bedside lamp ties the whole Scandinavian-style bedroom together.
+A lamp is a functional addition to any bedside table, and the beauty of this design is that it also offers wireless charging which is so handy to have beside the bed – no need to worry about visitors who have forgotten charging cables!
 The streamlined lamp design allows maximum light without overpowering the space, which is often tight in a spare room.

 The room, after: